ZizzyDizzyMC/philomena-old/README.md

 podman-compose up
 ```

-Once the application has started, navigate to http://localhost:8080 and login with admin@example.com / trixieisbestpony
+Once the application has started, navigate to http://localhost:8080 and login with admin@example.com / justamagicalwizard

 ## Troubleshooting